 Lymphedema therapist helps reduce swelling in patients

 Ali Meyer, PT, DPT, CLT is a Certified Lymphedema Therapist (CLT) through the Academy of Lymphatic Studies (ACOLS)—one of the leading schools in the US for lymphedema management.
-Ali is excited to bring the Lymphedema Therapy program to SMC providing a new level of specialized care to a community with one of the highest prevalence of breast cancer cases in the state of Nebraska.
+Ali is excited to bring the Lymphedema Therapy program to SMC providing a new level of specialized care to a community with one of the highest prevalences of breast cancer cases in the state of Nebraska.

 What is lymphedema?

 - Lymphedema is abnormal swelling in tissues caused by a breakdown in the lymphatic system, due to a malfunctioning of the system or removal/damage of lymph nodes or vessels.

 - Lymphedema is a chronic, progressive disease that will worsen over time if left untreated, requiring lifelong treatment.
 It cannot be cured; however, it can typically be controlled with proper management and compliance with lifestyle changes.

 Of the estimated 2-3 million cases of secondary lymphedema in the United States, the majority of these cases are caused by complications associated with breast cancer.

 One in 8 women will develop breast cancer during the course of their lives, and of those who seek cancer treatment (lumpectomy, mastectomy, radiation, etc), 42% will develop some degree of lymphedema at 1-year post-operation and 50-75% will develop lymphedema by 5 years post-operation.